 - Then you use

-anti_jointo remove all stop words from our analysis.
+anti_jointo remove all stop words from your analysis.

 Let’s give this a try next!

-Now that we’ve performed this final step of cleaning, you can try to plot, once again.
+Now that you’ve performed this final step of cleaning, you can try to plot, once again.

 # plot the top 15 words -- notice any issues? cleaned_tweet_words %>% count(word, sort = TRUE) %>% top_n(15) %>% mutate(word = reorder(word, n)) %>% ggplot(aes(x = word, y = n)) + geom_col() + xlab(NULL) + coord_flip() + labs(y = "Count", x = "Unique words", title = "Count of unique words found in tweets", subtitle = "Stop words removed from the list")